How Network Communication Works

 What is DNS?

-The basic principle to take away from this section is that no communication goes straight to its destination.
+The basic principle to take away from this page is that no communication goes straight to its destination.
 Whether it's text, phone call, email, streaming, searches, etc. All communications bounce from place to place, sometimes trading hands of companies and jurisdictions multiple times along the way.
 Your email to your friend across town might actually cross continents before arriving, and your text message to your friend in the store next door might bounce through several cell phone providers’ networks before reaching them.
-This kind of relaying ability has made data access ubiquitous and fast in most areas of the developed world, but it also opens you up to incredible risk in terms of protecting your data in transit: you risk having your data unknowingly read or copied or even altered by any number of organizations, companies, criminals, or other people who have access to it along it’s path, whether legitimate or not.
+This kind of relaying ability has made data access ubiquitous and fast in most areas of the developed world, but it also opens you up to incredible risk in terms of protecting your data in transit: you risk having your data unknowingly read or copied or even altered by any number of organizations, companies, criminals, or other people who have access to it along its path, whether legitimate or not.